SAP-archive/teched2020-DEV260/exercises/ex6/README.md

 ## Appendix

 Find the source code for the base behavior definition and the behavior definition projection in the [sources](sources) folder.
-Don't forget to replace the placeholder `####` with your group-id.
+Don't forget to replace the placeholder `####` with your group ID.

 - [Behavior Definition ZI_RAP_TRAVEL_####](sources/EX6_1_BDEF_ZI_RAP_TRAVEL.txt)
 - [Behavior Definition ZC_RAP_TRAVEL_####](sources/EX6_2_BDEF_ZC_RAP_TRAVEL.txt)